 Building a team can be more difficult than building the actual product sometimes.
 In this situation, the best way to hire professionals for your team is to look around your circle and find the perfect match.

 Some platforms to find potential employees:

-Whether a non-technical founder chooses to build its MVP on its own, decides to hire freelancers, or chooses to build its team, one will still need a technical co-founder to survive in the ecosystem.
+Whether a non-technical founder chooses to build their MVP on their own, decides to hire freelancers, or chooses to build a team, one will still need a technical co-founder to survive in the ecosystem.
 But why is that so?
 Investors are usually reluctant in investing into startups that do not have a solid technical force backing them up.
 This means that a non-technical founder can build a startup but will need a technical co-founder for support in the longer run.